anderson-truong/CS31-Project-2-Automated-Testing/README.md

 If it works, it will print out `July 15 Correct!`

 ### 5. After-Tax Price Validation
 This stage will compare your program's final calculation for a purchase of $30.56 against the actual value.
-It will also test whether your user-prompting text and output line are correct
+It will also test whether your user-prompting text and output line are correct.

 If your prompt text (e.g. State Name:, Purchase Amount:, etc) is incorrect, the script will print `Your prompt text is incorrect!`. **Otherwise, it will NOT print anything**.